Line upon Line Learning

 Top 10 Moon Picture Books and Educational Activities

-We studied the moon and space about two years ago, when my son was starting his kindergarten year.
-His grandma sent him a solar system set that we painted, and we read a lot of books about space.
+We have frequently studied the moon and space a when my kids are starting his kindergarten year.
+One year, grandma sent my son a solar system set that we painted, and we read a lot of books about space.
 We will be doing space again this year for our science at co-op and I look forward to revisiting the subject.
 (I love astronomy!)

 Here are some of the best moon picture books and educational activities about the moon.
 (Note: Affiliate links are provided for your convenience.)